avelingrayorg/cc-c/voice-lessons.md

 ---

+Open up and say La!

+Believe it or not, your voice is the most powerful emotional communication tool that you possess.

+one of the most divepowerful communications medium

 ##Testimonial 1

 I came to Caylia after years of vocal training.
 She is a dream.
 With her guidance I was able to retrain my voice so that I sang in an organic way, allowing my body to simply click into place.
 I am thrilled to be learning from her. - Emily , Kentfield

 ##The Nitty Gritty..